Teen Terror Suspect Caught Sharing ISIS Propaganda Online

-• Six counts of dissemination of terrorist material, contrary to Section 2 of the Terrorism Act (TACT), 2006.
+• Six counts of disseminating terrorist material, breaking Section 2 of the Terrorism Act 2006

-• One count of failing to disclose a password, after being served notice, contrary to Section 53 of the Regulation of Investigatory Powers Act (RIPA), 2000.
+• One count of refusing to hand over a password as ordered, violating Section 53 of the Regulation of Investigatory Powers Act 2000

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.